Intrusion of MeV-TeV Cosmic-Rays into Molecular Clouds Studied by Ionization, the Neutral Iron Line, and Gamma-Rays: Models

 The photon number intensity of the 6.4~keV neutral iron line is given by

-where $\sigma_{\rm 6.4keV}(E)$, $n_{\rm H}(\ell)$, $n_{\rm CR}(E,\ell)$, and $\ell$ are the cross section to produce the iron line at 6.4~keV, the number density of hydrogens in the molecular cloud, the CR density, and the coordinate along the line of sight, respectively.
-The density $n_{\rm CR}$ is calculated from the CR distribution function $f$ at time $t$.
+where $\sigma_{\rm 6.4keV}(E)$, $n_{\rm H}(\ell)$, and $\ell$ are the cross-section to produce the iron line at 6.4~keV, the number density of hydrogens in the molecular cloud, and the coordinate along the line of sight, respectively.
+Since the direction of $\ell$ is not necessarily perpendicular to that of $x$, the CR density $n_{{\rm CR}}$ includes the dependence on $\ell$ in equation~(\ref{eq:line formula}).
 We derive gamma-ray spectra using the models by \citet{2006ApJ...647..692K}, \citet{2006PhRvD..74c4018K}, and \citet{2008ApJ...674..278K} based on $n_{\rm H}(\ell)$ and $n_{\rm CR}(E,\ell)$.